xxxnell/how-do-vits-work/README.md

 ***Q1.
 What properties of MSAs do we need to better optimize NNs?***

 A1.
 MSAs have their pros and cons.
 MSAs improve NNs by flattening the loss landscapes.
-A key feature is their data specificity, not long-range dependency.
+A key feature is their data specificity (data dependency), not long-range dependency.
 On the other hand, ViTs suffers from non-convex losses.

 ***Q2.
 Do MSAs act like Convs?***